tbschuster/my-resume/README.md

 # my-resume
-A webpage (interactive) version of my resume, with English and French language options.
+A webpage version of my resume, with English and French language options.